-14.4.2 Output
+14.3.3 Output

-The getBytes, getBinaryStream, getString, getCharacterStream, and getAsciiStream methods of the ResultSet and CallableStatement interfaces work with BLOB, CLOB, and BFILE columns or OUT parameters.
+The getBytes, getBinaryStream, getString, getCharacterStream, and getAsciiStream methods of ResultSet and CallableStatement are extended to work with BLOB, CLOB, and BFILE columns or OUT parameters.
 These methods work for any LOB of length less than 2147483648.